 How Do I Validate My Ticket?

 Upon arriving at the station, if you have bought your ticket ahead of time, all you will need to do is validate the ticket and hop on the train.
-You will see yellow machines near the entrance to the trains where you can validate your ticket.
+You will see machines near the entrance to the trains where you can validate your ticket.
 I would compare the validation to scanning your ticket as you board an airplane.
-At some very small stations, you may not see the yellow validation machines.
+At some very small stations, you may not see the validation machines.
 In this case, simply have your ticket handy, as you may need to give it to the conductor to be punched.